 Intravenous Pyelogram, an X-ray of the bladder, is taken by injecting dye into the blood stream which then collects in the urine and is detectable during the X-ray.

-MemorialCare’s laboratory services provide comprehensive and dependable diagnostic tests to our hospitals and physician partners.
+Laboratory services provide comprehensive and dependable diagnostic tests for inpatients and outpatients.